wandsdn/redcables-ansible/README.md

 For a high level overview of the architecture of this network and a set of hardware requirements see our [conference-sdn-nfv-network](https://github.com/wandsdn/conference-sdn-nfv-network) repo.

+To learn how ansible works the [Ansible Getting Started](https://docs.ansible.com/ansible/intro_getting_started.html) guide is a good place to start.

 ### Playbook structure

 The structure of this repo is based on the [Ansible Best Practices](https://docs.ansible.com/ansible/playbooks_best_practices.html)